WWolf/korea-covid19-hosp-data/README.md

   - Stats sourced from [SNU ARIC COVID-19](https://sites.google.com/view/snuaric/data-service/covid-19/covid-19-data?authuser=0) for data before 2021-11-01.
 * Date refers to the reported day (00:00), so a data point of 2022-01-15 corresponds to admissions, patient status of 2022-01-14.

+The [weekly_icu.csv](weekly_icu.csv) contains weekly information on
+* **Hospital admissions with moderate to severe symptoms (weekly)**
+  - Above daily figures are the number of patients, whereas this figure is the new admissions
+* **Hospital admissions (weekly)**
+  - This is redundant statistics of the aggregate of daily new hospital admissions

 The file will be updated weekly (semi daily).